electronicvisions/brainscales2-demos/ts_05-yin_yang.rst

 given sample.
 For that we use an SNN with one hidden leaky-integrate and fire (LIF) layer projecting its spike events onto one leaky-integrator (LI) readout layer, as in [3].
-Each neuron in the output layer corresponds to one of the three classes: ying, yang and dot.
+Each neuron in the output layer corresponds to one of the three classes: yin, yang and dot.

 To avoid time-consuming implicit calibration from given "Neuron" parameters we load a prepared calibration.
 Note, that changing "Neuron" hardware parameters